HOME | DOING AWAY WITH THE "ISSUE" | THE PREVIOUS SERIES/VOLUMES | EXHIBITIONS | ABOUT US | CONTACT US

 The Handmaid's Tale's season 3 episode 11 promo video

-We've been intrigued by every outing of The Handmaid's Tale, especially in light of the debate instigated by articles that came out with titles like "How ‘The Handmaid’s Tale’ Villains Were Inspired By Trump" or "In Trump's America, The Handmaid's Tale matters more than ever".
-The series is a TV tale about the dystopian theonomic republic of Gilead, the directions of which seems to closely resemble those of the fundamentalist Christian Reconstructionism of some of Trump's religious supporters, as well as it does recall Nicolae Ceaușescu's Decree 770 (watch video link from 10:57 if it doesn't automatically go there).
-We'd like to tag this particular third season episode as one of the outstanding ones in this Margaret Atwood novel-based American web TV series for the following reasons:
+We've been intrigued by every outing of The Handmaid's Tale that we've been able to preview, especially in light of the debate instigated by articles that came out with titles like "How ‘The Handmaid’s Tale’ Villains Were Inspired By Trump" or "In Trump's America, The Handmaid's Tale matters more than ever".
+The series is a TV tale about the dystopian theonomic republic of Gilead, the directions of which seem to closely resemble those of the fundamentalist Christian Reconstructionism of some of Trump's religious supporters, as well as recall Nicolae Ceaușescu's Decree 770 (watch that YouTube video link from 10:57 if it doesn't automatically go there).
+As we hope the series' third season soon becomes available on Amazon and HBO Go so that the Philippines can access it, we'd like to tag this particular third-season episode as one of the outstanding ones in this Margaret Atwood novel-based American web TV series to take note of, for the following reasons:

-Later, during that 10th episode's last scene, June (played by Elisabeth Moss) enters the kitchen to witness the Martha staring at a table full of muffins.
-"Muffins mean 'yes'," the Martha said, referring to the baked product's signifying the news that some members of the rebel network are approving of June's plan to smuggle a number of Gilead's children (actually the handmaids' biological children) out of Gilead and into Canada.
+Later, during that 10th episode's last scene, June (played by Elisabeth Moss) enters the kitchen to witness his Commander's Martha staring at a table full of muffins.
+"Muffins mean 'yes'," the Martha said, referring to the baked products' signifying news that some members of the rebel network approved of June's plan to smuggle a number of Gilead's children (actually the handmaids' biological children) out of Gilead and into Canada.

 The use of the muffins is interesting to us because, truly, American muffins (like the ones shown in this 11th episode's close-up on them) have a common rounded top.
 Even English muffins have a common flattened top.
 Compare this to scones, which have pretty much variable tops, some of them even sporting pointy, swirling designs on them.
 Although the episode's script doesn't say it, the more democratic scones could imply the presence of disagreement among the decision-makers of the rebel network.
 There's more agreement among cooks about how muffins should look like, and thus perhaps the network's use of the image to signal a common or united belief towards an action.

 Scone also rhymes with 'no', while muffins rhymes with calmness.
 In Oscar Wilde's The Importance of Being Earnest, the character Jack asks the character Algernon: "How can you sit there, calmly eating muffins when we are in this horrible trouble? . . ."
 To which Algernon answers: ". . .
 Well, I can't eat muffins in an agitated manner. . . .
 One should always eat muffins quite calmly.
 It is the only way to eat them."
-In Gilead-rebel codification, therefore, muffins may signify a potentially calm consummation of an impending act, instead of an action that could go awry due to ongoing disagreements, among other factors of unease.
+In Gilead-rebel codification, therefore, muffins may point to a potentially calm consummation of an impending act, as against seeing an action that could go awry due to ongoing disagreements, among other factors of unease.

 Anyway, during the progress of the Iranian Revolution, the Muslim Student Followers of the Imam's Line invaded the US embassy in Tehran and held hostage 52 of its staff, demanding that the release of these hostages be conditional on the US' return of Mohammad Reza Pahlavi who the activists insisted needed to face trial in Iran.
 The hostage crisis lasted more than two months, with the hostages released only after the Algiers Accords.

-As if paralleling the conservative political developments in Iran, Americans criticized the Carter government's perceived mishandling of the hostage crisis and elected into the US presidential office the social and political ultra-conservative Ronald Reagan.
+As if to have something in the United States paralleling the conservative political developments in Iran, Americans criticized the Jimmy Carter government's perceived mishandling of the hostage crisis and elected into the US presidential office the social and political ultra-conservative Ronald Reagan.

 The Big Plan and Big Regret contrast, as well as the Calm Planning vs. Panic contrast.
 Commander Lawrence and his wife would become The Handmaid's Tale's prime symbols of regret at the highest level, seconded only by the wavering Serena Waterford (Yvonne Strahovski), wife of the loyal-to-the-cause Commander Fred Waterford (Joseph Fiennes), June's earlier owner.
 This regret has, of course, a lot of references in world history, most notably in some of Joseph Stalin's followers who would succumb to their dictator's Duterte-esque paranoid obsession with lists as sole evidence of criminal activity or insurgence.

 But Commander Lawrence has a regret far from ordinary.
-His is not similar to a general's regret at having followed an insane leader; as one of the architects of Gilead's system, Lawrence's would be more like Karl Marx's regret if Marx had lived to see Stalin's rise within the communist utopia, or had seen Mao's repressions during the Cultural Revolution as well as Fidel Castro's executions.
+His is not similar to a general's regret at having followed an insane leader; as one of the architects of Gilead's system, Lawrence's would be more like Karl Marx's regret if Marx had lived to see Stalin's rise within the communist utopia, or had seen Mao's repressions during the advance of his Great Leap Forward policies as well as Fidel Castro's executions of perceived dissidents.

 So, with the weight of this regret on their shoulders, Commander Lawrence and his wife produced an atmosphere in their household quite liberal towards other Marthas visiting their two Marthas as well as towards their new handmaid, June.
 This liberalism may have been inspired by the state of fragility that happened to the Commander's wife (whom the Commander is demonstrated to be very much in love with), a mental state that would require the sympathetic aid of Marthas and handmaids in the household.